First Look: InterSystems Products in Containers

-You can use an InterSystems IRIS Community Edition image from the InterSystems Container Registry (ICR), which includes repositories for all images available from InterSystems and is described in Using the InterSystems Container Registry.
-You can also download the Community Edition image from the Docker Store’s InterSystems IRIS data platform page.
+You can use an InterSystems IRIS Community Edition image from the InterSystems Container Registry (ICR), which includes repositories for all images available from InterSystems and is described in Using the InterSystems Container RegistryOpens in a new tab.
+You can also download the Community Edition image from Docker HubOpens in a new tab.

 InterSystems IRIS Community Edition comes with a free built-in 13-month license (and some functionality restrictions); if you use Community Edition in this hands-on, you won’t have to provide a license key as described in the next step (Add the License Key to the External Storage Location).
 For more information, see Deploy InterSystems IRIS Community Edition on Your Own SystemOpens in a new tab in Deploy and Explore InterSystems IRIS.Note:

 Another option is to provision a cloud node hosting a running InterSystems IRIS Community Edition container on GCP, AWS, or Azure; for more information, see Deploy InterSystems IRIS Community Edition on a Cloud NodeOpens in a new tab in Deploy and Explore InterSystems IRIS.
 If you use a Community Edition cloud node in this exercise, you can skip the next two steps and go to Change the Instance and Commit the Container as a New Image.